okfn/ibp-explorer/README.md

 * Run the tool locally to prove it works.
 * Follow the above deployment instructions to get it ready for a live server.

+### Updating the explorer front-end

+After generating new data from the ETL script:

+* Update the `THIS_YEAR` and `INDIVIDUAL_YEARS` constants in `explorer/util.js` with the lastest survey year.
+* `explorer/views/templates/download_files.hbs` needs to be updated manually.
+The client will supply files.

 #### Testing etl pipeline

 Some basic tests for the python etl pipeline are provided in `./data/tests`.
 Run `$ pytest` in the `./data` directory.
 These compare the etl output with expected data.